 PE stands for "physical education,” not only “physical exercise.”
 You can create the perfect homeschool physical education class for your child because it can be a helpful combination of education and exercise.
 After all, some kids are very active in sports, and all you have to do is count the hours they spend breaking a sweat.
 For kids who are not so active, it helps to think outside the box.
 Your child could take CPR classes or study health instead.
 Some kids who hate PE love swing-dancing or computer games requiring movement.
 Any physical activity that breaks a sweat counts!

 Colleges and careers may require 2 to 4 years of homeschool PE in high school.
 Although many colleges don’t require PE others expect to see PE classes, seeing it as a “socialization” issue.
 Some military careers, as well as military and police academies, want to see some proof of physical fitness.
 And if your child is into sports, the NCAA will expect to see PE classes on the transcript.

-Children can earn homeschool PE credits without a curriculum.
+Homeschoolers can earn PE credits without a homeschool PE curriculum.
 Be specific with class titles.
 Instead of calling the class “PE” or “Physical Education,” create a second name for your class that gives more information.
-A homeschool PE class might be called, “PE: Personal Fitness with Health,” or “PE: Basketball and Soccer.”
-Consider the wide variety of physical education options available, and then think outside the box!
+A homeschool physical education class might be called, “PE: Personal Fitness with Health,” or “PE: Basketball and Soccer.”
+Consider the wide variety of physical education for homeschool options available, and then think outside the box!